 - Cook the potatoes in boiling, salted water for about 15 – 20 minutes until tender, drain and mash them.

-- Place the fish in a shallow pan, cover with water, season with a little salt and cook over a low head for about 10 minutes until the fish is tender, then drain the water away and flake the fish with a fork.
+Place the fish in a shallow pan, cover with water, season with a little salt and cook over a low heat for about 10 minutes until the fish is tender, then drain the water away and flake the fish with a fork.

 - Mix the flaked fish with the mashed potato, lemon and parsley and season with salt and pepper.